conceptadev/rockets/packages/nestjs-email/README.md

-# nestjs-rocket-email
+# nestjs-email

-Advanced access control guard for NestJS
+A Email Module using nodeMailer for NestJS